Mariano Limjap

-Mariano Limjap (October 19, 1856 – March 4, 1926) was a Filipino revolutionary who is part of the Katipunan.
+Mariano Limjap y Nolasco (October 19, 1856 – March 4, 1926) was a Filipino revolutionary who was part of the Katipunan.
 He was also a financier of La Liga Filipina.
-He was a businessman (one of the best in the country), philanthropist, and nationalist.
-He was incarcerated by the Spanish for funding the Manila battalion when in fact his only "crime" was patriotism.
+He was a businessman (considered one of the best in the country), philanthropist, and nationalist.
+He was incarcerated by the Spanish for funding the Manila battalion.
+During the Malolos Congress, he was one of the four elected members from Manila.
 After the Philippine–American War, he was included in the committee for the creation of a Rizal monument in Luneta as decreed by Act No. 243, approved by the United States Philippine Commission.

+His daughter, Esperanza Limjap became the wife of Philippine President Sergio Osmeña and was the fourth First Lady of the Philippines.